This section details how to perform a number of notebook operations, including how to create a new notebook task on the

-Before running a notebook, you must associate it to a created cluster.
-If a created notebook is not associated with a cluster, Not Attached is displayed in the upper right corner of the page.
-You can click to select a cluster in the list of available clusters.
+Before running a notebook, you must first associate it to a created cluster.
+If a created notebook is not associated with a cluster, Not Attached is displayed in the upper-right corner of the page.
+Click it to select a cluster from the list of available clusters.
 Note that the associated cluster must be E-MapReduce 2.3 or later and have no less than three nodes, each with at least 4 cores and 8 GB of memory.

-PENDING means the paragraph has not run yet and RUNNING means the paragraph is running.
-FINISHED means the running process has finished.
-ERROR means an error has occurred.
-The running result is displayed below the run button of the paragraph.
-FINISHED means the running process has been finished.
-ERROR means an error occurs.
-The running result is displayed below the run button of the section.
-During running, you can click "Cancel" below the "Run" button to cancel running.
-ABORT is displayed after running is canceled.
+PENDING indicates that the paragraph has not run yet, RUNNING indicates that the paragraph is running, FINISHED indicates that the running has finished, and ERROR indicates that an error has occurred.
+The running result is displayed beneath the Run button.
+During running, you can click Cancel beneath the Run button to cancel running.
+ABORT is displayed after running has been canceled.

-The paragraph can be run multiple times and only the result of the last running is retained.
+The paragraph can be run multiple times, but only the result of the last running is retained.
 You cannot modify the content of a paragraph while it is running.
 It can only be modified after the running has finished.

 After a notebook is run in a cluster, the cluster creates a process for caching some context running environments to ensure a quick response upon re-execution.
 If you do not need to run other notebooks, and you want to release the cluster resources occupied by caching, you can disassociate all notebooks that have been run from the associated clusters.
 In this way, you can release the memory resources occupied on the original associated clusters.

 Hide the paragraph results and only display the entered content of the paragraph.

 Delete the current paragraph.
-The paragraph that is running can also be deleted.
+Paragraphs that are running can also be deleted.

 Create a notebook and switch to the created notebook interface.

 Add a new paragraph to the end of a notebook.
 A notebook can have up to 30 paragraphs.

 Save all modified paragraphs.

 Delete the current notebook.
 If a cluster has been associated, it will be disassociated.